Morse Quasiflats II: Quasiflats in metric spaces

 \subsection{Lipschitz quasiflats and quasi-retractions}

-We recall the following result which allows us to replace quasidiscs with Lipschitz continuous quasidiscs, at least in the presence of a convex geodesic bicombing.
+We recall the following result which allows us to replace quasidisks with Lipschitz continuous quasidisks, at least in the presence of a convex geodesic bicombing.
 It was proven in \cite[Lemma 1.2]{LS} for Hadamard spaces but the proof extends to our setting.